 - Recently Stephanie began using the Chase Sapphire Preferred Card.
 The accrued points can be used towards flights, hotels, rental cars, experiences, and more through the Chase travel site.
 From our experience, flights are the best deal when redeeming points.
 Card holders can easily earn double points with Shop Through Chase at a wide range of retailers; from Target, Sam’s Club, Groupon, Macy’s, Dick’s Sporting Goods, and many clothing retailers.
 The $95 annual fee is waived the first year.

 8. Are your must see places really must see?

 We love rooftop bars, but after researching prices and reviews sometimes they no longer make our must see list.
 Rather than paying the cost of lunch for one drink at a rooftop bar, we find the same view at a fraction of the price across the street at a small restaurant in high-rise.
 Also, some of these rooftop venues have transformed into chic, tourist attractions and don’t offer the local vibes we prefer.

-Taking trips over a US holiday doesn’t mean it’s a holiday where we are traveling.
+Taking trips over a United States holiday weekend doesn’t mean it’s a holiday where we are traveling.
 When we visited China over Labor Day weekend, our timing was perfect.
 Students had just went back to school, the week-long Chinese holiday had just ended, and there were no crowds.
 We check holiday calendars of countries we are visiting to avoid double holiday flight costs, crowded streets, and increased entrance fees.